smarttransit-ai/transit-gym/README.md

 <img src="https://github.com/hdemma/transit-simulator/blob/master/images/ChattanoogaSUMO.png" alt="alt text" width="550" height="320">

-*Note* The green boxes in above chart indicate the input information.
+*Note:* The green boxes in above chart indicate the input information.

 ### Step 1.
 Correct network
 Using GUI-based tool [NETEDIT](https://sumo.dlr.de/docs/netedit.html) to check the network and add links and junctions which are missing during the conversion from OSM map to SUMO network.